fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 This approach to testing is called property testing or "fuzz" testing.
 Fuzz testing requires us to think more generally about our inputs.
-Instead of writing tests for specific values like `#ffffff`, we write tests for _kinds_ of values, in this case hex color strings.
+Instead of writing tests for specific values like `"#ffffff"`, we write tests for _kinds_ of values, in this case hex color strings.

-The `Fuzz` module from the `elm-community/elm-test` is a library that helps
+We're going to use the `Fuzz` module from the `elm-community/elm-test` package to generate these random inputs.

-provides a set of tools
-to help us generate random values.

-A `Fuzzer` is what generates
-The focus of the `Fuzz` module is the `Fuzzer` type.
+Fuzz tests written with `elm-community/elm-test` use a `Fuzzer` to generate random values of a certain type.
+For example `Fuzz.string` is a `Fuzzer String` that generates a random string of any length.
-A `Fuzzer` generates a random
+Likewise, `Fuzz.int` is a `Fuzzer Int` that generates a random integer.
-The `Fuzzer` type represents
+If `hexToRgb` took any string or any integer, these Fuzzers would be useful.
+Unfortunately, not every string or every integer is a valid hex color.
+And the `Fuzz` module does not expose a hex color string Fuzzer.
+We have to define our own.

+Defining our own Fuzzer doesn't mean implementing the `Fuzzer` type from scratch.
-The `Fuzz` module gives us a set of primitive fuzzers and some helper functions that can be used to compose fuzzers to create new fuzzers.
+In addition to basic Fuzzers like `Fuzz.string` and `Fuzz.int`, the `Fuzz` module exposes helper functions that can be used to combine small, simple Fuzzers into large, complex Fuzzers.
-So we've got a fuzzer that generates a random `Bool`, or `Int`, or `String`, etc.
-None of these are what we want.
-They're too generic.
-We're going to have to build our own hex color fuzzer.
-We do that by writing smaller fuzzers and composing them.
-So we need to break "valid hex color" into smaller parts that can be represented by the tools we have.
+Our job is to break the concept of a "valid hex color" into smaller parts that can be represented by the tools we have.
-Later, we'll connect these parts into a bigger "valid hex color" fuzzer.
+Then, we'll use those tools again to connect these parts.
+The result will be a Fuzzer that generates a random valid hex color string.

 ## Thinking in patterns with formal grammar